Skillet Bulgur with Onions and Carrots

 2. Step 2:

-Pour the bulgur into a deep bowl or cup suitable in size.
-Rinse several times under running cold water.
-Next, pour boiling water over the cereal and cover the cup with a lid.
-Leave the bulgur for 20-30 minutes.
-During this time, almost all of the water will be absorbed by bulgur grains.
+Put the bulgur in a deep bowl or a good-size cup.
+Rinse it a few times under cold running water.
+Then pour boiling water over the grain and cover with a lid.
+Let the bulgur stand for 20-30 minutes — by then the grains will have soaked up almost all of the water.

 3. Step 3: